 - Must obtain two good references

 We also need weekly volunteers to lead music, crafts, and game activities, as well as medical personnel (camp nurse), keynote speakers, and performing artists.

-To volunteer to counsel at our summer camps, please contact Rhonda Williams, the chairperson of the Commission for Youth and Outdoor Ministry.
+To volunteer to counsel at our summer camps, please contact Janice Austin, the chairperson of the Commission for Youth and Outdoor Ministry.